-- > Services to transplant the bone marrow of another person into the patient or to transplant the patient's own bone marrow and/or peripheral blood stem cells, - > Blood tests for family members who are approved by your medical option to evaluate potential donors (provided the donor's plan does not cover the tests), and - > The harvesting of marrow and/or blood stem cells.
+- Services to transplant the bone marrow of another person into the patient or to transplant the patient's own bone marrow and/or peripheral blood stem cells, - Blood tests for family members who are approved by your medical option to evaluate potential donors (provided the donor's plan does not cover the tests), and

+The harvesting of marrow and/or blood stem cells.

-Note to BCBSTX participants: When transportation and lodging expenses are paid, the option will reimburse these costs for the patient and one companion, as shown in the chart below.
+Note to BCBSTX participants: When transportation and lodging expenses are paid in connection with a transplant, the option will reimburse these costs for the patient and one companion, as shown in the chart below.

 Travel and Lodging Benefits BCBSTX

-Required distance from transplant facility No requirements/limitations
+Required distance from transplant facility Recipient must reside more than 50 miles from transplant facility

 Number of companions One

 Maximum daily lodging benefit per person \$50 (lodging only)

 Maximum travel benefits per surgery \$10,000